-New in 2018, the Master of Science (Public Health Nutrition) shows you how to solve future challenges in nutrition and health, food quality and safety, both in Australia and on the global stage.
-Get set to sate your curiosity for all things scientific, solve burning issues in public health nutrition, and make a difference in the world.
+Our Master of Science (Public Health Nutrition) shows you how to solve future challenges in nutrition and health, food quality and safety, both in Australia and on the global stage.
+Get set to satisfy your curiosity for all things scientific, solve burning issues in public health nutrition, and make a difference in the world.

 Advance your curiosity for science